 UNESCO and the Making of Global Cultural Policy

-What role does UNESCO, the UN body with a cultural mandate, play in the formation of cultural polices around the world?
+An Australian Research Council funded project researching the role that UNESCO, the UN body with a cultural mandate, plays in the formation of cultural policies around the world.

 This interdisciplinary project aims to investigate the effectiveness of UNESCO, the world's preeminent transnational cultural policy operative, and its 2005 Convention on Cultural Diversity, in addressing major global social, economic and development challenges.